Seven Ways to Facilitate Effective Online Discussions

-Register today for the Seven Ways to Facilitate Effective Online Discussions online seminar, presented by Brian Udermann, PhD.
+Order the Seven Ways to Facilitate Effective Online Discussions online seminar, presented by Brian Udermann, PhD.
 You’ll explore these problems candidly and learn solutions that you can use to draw students in and sustain a lively online learning environment.

 Online discussions can be a rewarding way for students to engage with their instructor, other students, and the course material.
 Successfully integrating this teaching tool without turning off students is a whole other story.

 This presentation will help you improve the quality of your discussion boards and enhance online student engagement.

 - The special challenges that online discussions present

 - Various methods for engaging students and holding their attention

 - How online discussions can increase student retention rates

 Udermann draws on his 20 years of experience in online education to provide personal anecdotes and practical examples illustrating practical strategies that will engage rather than repel students